ramrom/rams_dot_files/cheatsheets/http_web_tls_cheatsheet.md

     - splits stream into a sequence of small HTTP-based file downloads
     - works with any firewall and proxy servers and CDNs that supports regular HTTP traffic, unlike UDP-based protocols like RTP
     - chunk size and rate can dynamically adjust based on bandwidth and device capability
+    - youtube uses HTML5 with HLS for playing videos

 ## OTHER INFO
 - chunked vs multi-part: chunked is transfer encoding, multi-part is content type